ASCA Ethical Standards for School Counselors

 Disclosure: the act or an instance of exposure or revelation.

 Diversity: the inclusion of individuals representing more than one national origin, gender identity, gender expression, ethnicity, religion, socioeconomic stratum, sexual orientation and the intersection of cultural and social identities.

 Dual Relationship: a relationship in which a school counselor is concurrently participating in two or more roles with a student.

 Empathy: the action of understanding, being aware of, being sensitive to and vicariously experiencing the feelings, thoughts and experience of another without having the feelings, thoughts and experience fully communicated in an objectively explicit manner.

-Emancipated Minor: a minor who is legally freed from control by his or her parents or guardians, and the parents or guardians are freed from any and all responsibility toward the child.
+Emancipated Minors: minors who are legally freed from control by their parents/guardians, and the parents/guardians are freed from any and all responsibility toward the children.

 Encryption: process of putting information into a coded form to control and limit access to authorized users.

 Equity: treated fairly; educational equity occurs when educators provide all students with the high-quality instruction and support they need to reach and exceed a common standard.

 Ethics: the norms and principles of conduct and philosophy governing the profession.